haftamudesta/Math-Magicians/README.md

 # 📖 Math Magicians <a name="about-project"></a>

-**To Do List** "Math magicians" is a website for all fans of mathematics.
+**Math magicians** Math magicians is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:

 -Make simple calculations.
 -Read a random math-related quote.